 Engineering Preparatory Program at Red Rocks Community College

-Students who plan to transfer to the Colorado School of Mines should consult the transfer agreement course matrix and RRCC Pathway to Transfer to CSM (link to Pathways page)
+Red Rocks students transfer to many different engineering institutions.
+Students who plan to transfer to the Colorado School of Mines should consult the transfer agreement course matrix.
+Interested in CU-Boulder or other engineering programs?
+Explore transfer options here.

 Learn more about engineering at:

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 NSF DUE # 143-126

 Red Rocks Community College prohibits all forms of discrimination and harassment including those that violate federal and state law, or the State Board for Community Colleges and Occupational Education Board Policies 3-120 or 4-120.
 The College does not discriminate on the basis of sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, genetic information, gender identity, or sexual orientation in its employment practices or educational programs and activities.
 RRCC will take appropriate steps to ensure that the lack of English language skills will not be a barrier to admission and participation in vocational education programs.

 The College has designated the HR Director as its Affirmative Action Officer/Equal Opportunity Coordinator/Title IX Coordinator with the responsibility to coordinate its civil rights compliance activities and grievance procedures.
 For information, contact Human Resources at 13300 W 6th Ave., Lakewood, CO 80228, 303.914.6298.